-Jehad Hasan Qamber

-Executive Director - Head of Wealth
+Jehad Qamber Head of Wealth Management Over 20 years' experience

-Management

 Jehad Qamber's wide-ranging public and private sector experience in the Kingdom of Bahrain, covers the areas of Human Resources, Finance, Investment Banking and Quality Assurance.
 Before assuming his current position with the Bank in 2021, he was Head of Human Resources & Support from 2016; having initially joined as a member of the Wealth Management team covering the markets of Bahrain, Qatar, Kuwait and the eastern province Saudi.